Helping museum goers deepen their appreciation of art

 Insights

-Particularly during a creativity sprint, a designer may feel pressured to show off their creativity or, fixating on the time crunch, default to whatever patterns come to mind first.
+Particularly during a creativity sprint, a designer may feel pressured to show off their creativity at the expense of practicality or, fixating on the time crunch, simply default to whatever patterns come to mind first.
 Mapping out a design process keeps the designer focused on user needs.

-It’s tempting to try to give an app an arresting aesthetic, especially when the app is related to art.
+It’s tempting to give an app an exciting aesthetic, especially when the app is related to art.
 But the point of most apps is to facilitate action in the real world.
-An app should give users what they need quickly, then let them return to the real world.
+An app should give users what they need quickly, then let them go back to doing what they actually wanted to do in the first place.

-For an app that’s meant to facilitate action in the real world, it’s important not to force users to learn new patterns unless it’s necessary.
-Incorporating existing patterns into a design can help users pick up an app and start using it straightaway.
+For an app that’s meant to facilitate action in the real world, it’s important not to force users to learn new patterns unless it’s truly necessary.
+Incorporating existing patterns into a design can help users pick up an app and start using it straightaway, feeling comfortable and confident.